MakieOrg/Makie.jl/docs/documentation/layoutables.md

 `Layoutables` are objects which can be added to a `Figure` or `Scene` and have their location and size controlled by a `GridLayout`.
 In of itself, a `Layoutable` is an abstract type.
 A `Figure` has its own internal `GridLayout` and therefore offers simplified syntax for adding layoutables to it.
 If you want to work with a bare `Scene`, you can attach a `GridLayout` to its pixel area.
-The `layoutscene` function is supplied for this purpose.

 !!! note
     A layout only controls an object's position or bounding box.